Casino Royale – Book Review

 A Kill in the Morning

 If you loved Casino Royale you’ll probably also enjoy my novel A Kill in the Morning.
-You can read the first three chapters here: The first three chapters of A Kill in the Morning
+You can read the opening here: The first two chapters of A Kill in the Morning .

-If you’d like to discuss anything in my review, please email me.
+If you’d like to discuss anything in my Casino Royale review, please email me.
 Otherwise, please feel free to share it using the buttons below.